gkotti4/guitar-audio-transcriber-ai/README.md

 This is a passion-driven, research-oriented build evolving toward a more complete application.

-If you're interested in audio ML, transcription systems, or hybrid DSP + neural approaches, feel free to follow the project or reach out.
+If you're interested in audio ML, transcription systems, or hybrid DSP + neural approaches, feel free to follow the project or reach out!